The Compact X and Z and their Invisible Molecular Partners: Introduction

 We propose that the uncommonly large isospin breaking in $X(3872)$ decays arises from near-resonant mixing of two states, an isosinglet, $X_S$, and the neutral component of an isotriplet, $X_T$.
-More specifically, we propose that $X_S$ is a compact tetraquark state of the diquark-antidiquark type~\cite{Maiani:2004vq},\footnote{See~\cite{Germani:2025mos,Brambilla:2024thx} for a more recent perspective that uses the Born-Oppenheimer approximation to describe this state.} and that $X_T$ is the neutral component of an isotriplet of loosely bound $D\bar D^*$ molecules.
-As in Eq.~\eqref{eq:psi-I-conserve} we assume that the couplings of $X_S$ to isotriplet states and of $X_T$ to isosinglet states are negligible.
-Furthermore, a priori there is no reason to expect a hierarchy between the couplings of $X_S$ to isosinglet states and $X_T$ to isotriplet states.
+More specifically, we propose that $X_S$ is a compact tetraquark state of the diquark-antidiquark type~\cite{Maiani:2004vq},\footnote{See~\cite{Germani:2025mos,Brambilla:2024thx,Brambilla:2026ujo} for a more recent perspective that uses the Born-Oppenheimer approximation to describe this state.} and that $X_T$ is the neutral component of an isotriplet of loosely bound $D\bar D^*$ molecules.
+In keeping with Eq.~\eqref{eq:psi-I-conserve} we assume that the couplings of $X_S$ to isotriplet states and of $X_T$ to isosinglet states are negligible.
+Furthermore, a priori there is no reason to expect a hierarchy between the isospin preserving couplings of $X_S$ to isosinglet states and $X_T$ to isotriplet states.

 A significant $X_S$ component of the physical $X(3872)$ state justifies its large yield in high transverse momentum collisions at hadron colliders~\cite{Bignamini:2009sk, Artoisenet:2009wk, Esposito:2013ada, Esposito:2015fsa, Esposito:2020ywk}.
-By contrast, we assume that $D\bar D^*$ loosely bound molecules have negligible production rates in prompt production and $B$ decays.\footnote{In our view, the molecular picture is also severely challenged by the observed $J/\psi\, \gamma$ radiative decays~\cite{Grinstein:2024rcu}}
+By contrast, we assume that $D\bar D^*$ loosely bound molecules have negligible production rates in prompt production and $B$ decays\footnote{In our view, the molecular picture is also severely challenged by the observed $J/\psi\, \gamma$ radiative decays~\cite{Grinstein:2024rcu}}, which also justifies the lack of observation of charged partners for the $X(3872)$.

 Figure \ref{fig:X_S_decay} illustrates our proposal.
-Only the $X_S$ is produced (in hadron collisions or $B$-decays).
+Only the $X_S$ is produced (in collisions or $B$-decays).
 Figure~\ref{fig:X_S_decay}$(a)$ shows its subsequent isospin allowed decay to the isospin singlet state $J/\psi\;\omega$, while Fig.~\ref{fig:X_S_decay}$(b)$ shows it mixing with $X_T$ which then exhibits isospin allowed decay to $J/\psi\;\rho$.
 In our proposal the dominant source of isospin violation is in the mixing amplitude, denoted by $g_{\rm mix}$ in Fig.~\ref{fig:X_S_decay}$(b)$.
 This of course presupposes an isospin violating mixing amplitude; in Sec.~\ref{sec:mixing} we present a simple model for the origin of mixing and show that the values of the effective mixing parameter $g_{\rm mix}$ necessary to explain the observed isospin violation are well within the reach of that model.